Quinsan/Quinsan.github.io/README.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It's pretty neat.
+This page uses Jekyll theme, and this is easy to change.

 > I have no idea what I'm doing.
 > - Computer dog (or in this case me)

-I'm good at copy pasta:
+Some example of using text styles and linking a page here:

 It's very easy to make some words **bold** and other words *italic* with Markdown.
-You can even [link to Google!](http://google.com)
+Link to my own project [here!](https://quinsan.github.io/robofriends/)

 ### Lists